SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/inpost/pudo-integration.md

 <Callout icon="🚧" theme="warn">
   ***Important***

-  *Before you can use the PUDO api, make sure you have[enabled the pudo integration](https://docs.intersoftsapient.net/docs/integration-activation) with InPost.*
+  *Before you can use the PUDO API, make sure you have[enabled the pudo integration](https://docs.intersoftsapient.net/docs/integration-activation) with InPost.*
 </Callout>

 There are two distinct ways to [create an Inpost shipment](https://docs.intersoftsapient.net/reference/post_v4-shipments-inpost#/) aimed at delivery to a PUDO point: